Putin's Nemesis, Russia's Future?

 Navalny makes sense of this divisive character, revealing the contradictions of a man who is the second most important political figure in Russia—even when behind bars.
 In order to understand modern Russia, you need to understand Alexei Navalny.

 ‘This book is a timely and expertly-written biographical and political analysis of Alexei Navalny as the emergent force to be reckoned with in Russian politics–very appropriately produced by three rising stars in European academia and foreign affairs.
 The authors deploy their formidable collective talents to delve into and explain the specifically Russian context of Navalny’s brand of activism.
 They provide a critical commentary on his personality and popularity, including the reactions he elicits from those who know and work with him, or follow his lead.
-This is not just a book about Navalny’s struggles with the Kremlin, it is the essential primer for anyone outside Russia trying to understand this astonishingly brave and complicated man and the role he plays in contemporary Russia.’ — Fiona Hill (PhD, Harvard), former U.S. National Security Council advisor on Russia
+This is not just a book about Navalny’s struggles with the Kremlin, it is the essential primer for anyone outside Russia trying to understand this astonishingly brave and complicated man and the role he plays in contemporary Russia.’ — Dr Fiona Hill, Brookings Institution senior fellow and former advisor on Europe and Russia on the US National Security Council

 ‘A brilliant and highly readable analysis of the most compelling political figure to emerge from Russia in many years.
 The authors explain who Navalny is, what he stands for and why he matters.
 In an era when authoritarianism and strongman politics are advancing all over the world, Navalny is a figure of global significance.’ — Gideon Rachman, chief foreign affairs commentator, Financial Times

 ‘A timely and important study of the man, the movement and the context, based on detailed analysis and balanced judgement.
 An indispensable contribution to our understanding of contemporary Russian politics.’ — Richard Sakwa, Professor of Russian and European Politics, University of Kent, author of The Putin Paradox